 We further cemented these observations through a variety of experiments.
-The first experiment preformed was testing the translation accuracy of the method presented to verify validity of the algorithm.
-The second experiment, was binary word classification into either positive and negative for words in Chinese or Spanish, given a model that was trained only with English.
+The first experiment performed was binary word classification into either positive and negative for words in Chinese or Spanish, given a model that was trained only with English.
 With a translation P@5 as low as 11%, our linear classifier was still able to predict with 75% precision and recall the polarity of a word's sentiment.
-The third experiment, in which we were able to predict a word's position on the three-dimensional ANEW 9-point scale with an error margin of 1 (per dimension), lent further credibility to the validity and dataefficiency of our approach.
+The second experiment, in which we were able to predict a word's position on the threedimensional ANEW 9-point scale with an error margin of 1 (per dimension), lent further credibility to the validity and data-efficiency of our approach.
 Our fine-grained sentiment analysis with the ANEW scale is notable as it demonstrates how the algorithm works at the word level - useful in building sentiment lexicons in an automated fashion at a very low cost and with little manual effort.
 Our last experiment, Chinese review classification, further highlighted the robustness of our model, by showing that vectors created using the regressor encoded enough sentiment information to match the baseline methods of passing in bilingual word embeddings to a trained model.
-We showed how competitive the proposed approach is when compared to much more expensive methods and that it can directly be applied to sentiment classification tasks for data-poor languages.
+This experiment shows how competitive the proposed approach here is when compared to much more expensive methods and that it can directly be applied to sentiment classification tasks for data-poor languages.